 God must have had a sense of humor when he gave me boys.
 To be truthful, I’m as “fluffy” as they come.
 I enjoy snuggling up with a good book, bubble baths, and mochas (with extra chocolate).
 I’m gentle and soft-spoken, and my idea of outdoor recreation is taking my dog for a walk on the paved bike trail near our home.
+I have learned the hard way how to raise boys and today I want to share a few things I have learned along the way.

-It’s hard for me to “let boys be boys.”
+I admit It’s hard for me to “let boys be boys.”
 Sometimes I try to settle my boys—calm them.
 I want them to be more like me … but it doesn’t work.

 I noticed there could be a problem when Cory was not even a year old.
 My husband, John, would grab Cory by the back of his zippered, footie pajamas and fly him around the house like Superman.
 Cory would squeal in delight.
 John would fly him faster and higher.
 I had to hide my eyes.